 Before COVID-19, nearly half of workers (49%) said they’d never worked from home, according to our survey.
 Another 23% reported only working from home during exceptional circumstances.
-So, when the COVID-19 pandemic hit, many teams suddenly found themselves working from home for the first time and scrambling to find the right remote work management tools for their operations.
+So, when the COVID-19 pandemic hit, many teams suddenly found themselves working from home for the first time and asking themselves, "What is remote work?"
+This led to managers scrambling to find the right remote work management tools for their operations.

 There are plenty of significant benefits of remote project teams, both for the employees and the employer.
 Individuals gain more flexibility and autonomy, while companies experience higher productivity and reduced costs.